Manus69/sudoku/Readme.md

 ### This program solves sudoku puzzles.
 To use the program, clone the repository and run "make".
 ### To solve a sudoku, put it in a text file and give the path to it to the program as follows: ./sudoku [path].
 If the path is not provided, the program reads "sudoku.txt" in the program root directory.
-The file must contain the puzzle, that has the following form (the numbers in your puzzle will be different, of course):
+The file must contain the puzzle, that has the following form (the entries in your puzzle will be different, of course):
 ## 1 5 _ _ 4 _ 2 8 7
 ## 6 8 _ _ _ _ _ _ 5
 ## _ _ 9 _ _ _ _ _ _